AdobeDocs/analytics-platform.en/help/report-builder/manage-reportbuilder.md

 ## Edit data blocks

-You can edit the data view, date range, or the segments applied to one or more data blocks.
+You can edit data views and date ranges data blocks.
+Or the segments applied to data blocks.

 For example, you can replace an existing segment with a new segment in one or more data blocks.